zdavison/DIT.iOS1/assignment.md

 Resources
 --------

 You can use [OpenWeather](http://openweathermap.org/api) to retrieve weather data.
-You will need to sign up for an API key.
+You will need to sign up for an API key (free).
 You will need to consult the documentation to discover how to use the service.

 You can use [AFNetworking](https://github.com/AFNetworking/AFNetworking) to make network requests.